wintercms/meta/release-notes/build-466.md

 - Changed optional .htaccess line forcing HTTPS to default to returning a 301 response instead of 302.
 - Added ability to translate List column default values
 - Added ability to specify the filename of files uploaded directly via the AJAX framework and `Blob` objects.
+- Plugins & themes included as git submodules are now properly detected as valid git sources in the `october:util git pull` command.

 ## Bug Fixes
 - Fixed an issue where data in a DataTable widget inside a relation model popup form would not be saved on submit.